Skip to main content / 跳转到主要内容

 US commercial prices are drawn from published price transparency data (Trilliant Health 2025, Turquoise Health, JAHA 2024), the iFHP 2024 International Healthcare Cost Comparison Report, and the RAND Corporation Hospital Price Transparency Study (Round 5.1, 2024).
 International prices are from the iFHP 2024 report, World Population Review 2025, and OECD Health at a Glance 2025.

-JCI Accreditation: International Hospital Quality Standards
+JCI Accreditation and International Quality Standards

 What JCI Accreditation Covers

 JCI accreditation is an international hospital quality certification from the Joint Commission International, the same body that accredits the majority of US hospitals.
 JCI evaluates hospitals against more than 1,400 patient safety and quality standards covering clinical care, infection control, medication management, facility safety, patient rights, and governance.
 Over 1,100 hospitals in more than 70 countries hold JCI accreditation as of 2026.
+Reaccreditation requires on-site evaluation every three years.

 In markets with rigorous national systems, such as China's 3A tertiary hospital classification, Sylk Health also lists providers meeting equivalent national standards.
+JCI accreditation isn't a Sylk Health endorsement.
+It's an independent accreditation body with a 25-year track record.

 Clinical Evidence from International Registries

-A 2025 systematic review of 14 peer-reviewed studies, published in PLoS One (Vuohijoki et al., 2025), found JCI accreditation consistently associated with medication error reductions of 57-61%, improved infection control compliance, and stronger documentation practices.
-A longitudinal study in BMJ Open (Devkaran et al., 2019) showed quality compliance at JCI-accredited hospitals rising from 89% to over 97% across successive accreditation cycles over eight years.
+A 2025 systematic review of 14 peer-reviewed studies, published in PLoS One (Vuohijoki et al., 2025 (opens in new tab)), found JCI accreditation consistently associated with medication error reductions of 57-61%, improved infection control compliance, and stronger documentation practices.
+A longitudinal study in BMJ Open (Devkaran et al., 2019 (opens in new tab)) showed quality compliance at JCI-accredited hospitals rising from 89% to over 97% across successive accreditation cycles over eight years.

 The Commonwealth Fund's Mirror, Mirror 2024 (opens in new tab) study ranked the US last among 10 high-income countries in overall health system performance, despite ranking second in clinical care quality.
 Clinical quality exists outside the US.
 OECD data across 38 member nations confirms that 30-day post-surgical mortality has declined in nearly every country over the past decade.